Oak Street Health

-Oak Street Health, Inc. is a health care network of primary care centers for older adults on Medicare.
-In February 2023, CVS Health announced that it planned to spend $10.6 billion to acquire the company.
+Oak Street Health, Inc. is a health care network of primary care centers for older adults and Disabled with Medicare.

+In May 2023, CVS Health acquired the company for $10.6 billion.

 History

-Oak Street Health was founded in 2012 by Mike Pykosz, Griffin Myers and Geoff Price and is headquartered in Chicago, Illinios.
-Oak Street Health is the only primary care provider endorsed by the AARP.
+Oak Street Health was founded in 2012 by Mike Pykosz, Griffin Myers and Geoff Price and is headquartered in Chicago, Illinois.
+Oak Street Health is the only primary care provider selected by the AARP.
 Oak Street Health operates in helping older adults stay healthy by providing preventive care, education and social activities to support overall health well-being.